-- Whether to mark your post "private to the instructors" or public; - How much detail and help to provide in an answer to a fellow student
+• How much detail and help to provide in an answer to a fellow student

 Part of the learning process is struggling with the material until you arrive at the right insight for you to understand it.
 Posting too much detail in response to a request for assistance can impair learning.
 On the other hand, sometimes it's great to be nudged in the right direction when you're not able to get out of a rut.
-And, of course, misunderstandings of the assignment or tools available should be helped rapidly.
-Please use your best judgement when posting to the Piazza site, as if you were collaborating with your friends in person.
+And of course, misunderstandings of the assignment or tools available should be helped rapidly.
+Please use your best judgment when posting to Piazza, as if you were collaborating with your friends in person.
 A few rough guidelines: